Hallstatt in Austria is one of the most photographed villages in the world. But ancient people were drawn here because of salt.

 Table of Contents

 The visit to Hallstatt was part of the Austria trip (to see the entire journey check out 11 Days in Austria).
 And more specifically, we drove to Hallstatt from Salzburg.
-We decided to visit Hallstatt, a small village in the Salzkammergut region since during my Austria research, this name kept popping.
+We decided to visit Hallstatt, a small village in the Salzkammergut region since this name kept popping up during my Austria research.
 Hallstatt appeared almost in all top ten attractions/things to do in Austria lists.

 Map of the area:

-But besides being very picturesque, the main reason ancient people were drawn to this area is salt.
+But besides being very picturesque, the main reason ancient people were drawn to this area was salt.

 Salzwelten Salt Mines

-We had tickets for 11 am (the plan was to leave Salzburg by 9 am).
-We reached Hallstatt only at 10:50, but the salt mines are high in the mountains.
-First, we took the 11 am funicular.
+We had tickets for 11:00 (the plan was to leave Salzburg by 9:00).
+We reached Hallstatt only at 10:50, but the salt mines were high in the mountains.
+First, we took the 11:00 funicular.
 As far as I remember, it runs every 30 min, but maybe it is 15.

-Then when you get up, you have another 10-15 min walk to the Salzwelten Salt Mines (without stopping at the POI on the way).
+Then when you get up, you have another 10-15 min walk to the Salzwelten Salt Mines (without stopping at the points of interest on the way).